gregwhitaker/proteus-requestreply-example/README.md

 This example requires that you have a running Proteus broker.

 ## Running the Example
-1. Start a Proteus Broker cluster.
+1. Start a Proteus Broker using the following commands:

+        $ docker run {NEED TO FILL THIS OUT}

 2. Run the following Gradle command: